Yale Crew Team, 1879

 Illustrated Regatta Program, 1879. from Football of Yore.

-Amber, our genius assistant librarian, trolled the Yale University Digital Archives, and found some photos of our team.
+Amber, our genius assistant librarian, trawled the Yale University Digital Archives, and found some photos of our team.
 The second one was clearly the reference the artist used for the above sketches:

 Yale Crew Team 1879